Stock Markets Suffer Worst Week Since Financial Crisis - UrduPoint

 Meanwhile, the Japanese yen continue to benefit from its status as a haven investment in times of economic uncertainty, making solid gains against the dollar.

-Concern that global crude demand will crash meanwhile sent oil prices down again, by 3.
+Concern that global crude demand will crash meanwhile sent oil prices down again: in London, Brent crude fell 3.2 percent, while the US benchmark WTI crude dropped 4.9 percent.

-1 percent for Brent crude in London and by 4.6 percent for US benchmark WTI crude, though they too appeared to be staging a late rally, of sorts.

 The virus has now proliferated worldwide, emerging in every continent except Antarctica, and prompting governments and businesses to curb travel and public gatherings.

+On Friday, Nigeria reported the first new coronavirus case in sub-Saharan Africa, as the World Health Organization warned against the "fatal mistake" of complacency.
+Iceland reported its first case too.

-The Geneva International Motor Show was the latest major event to be cancelled after Switzerland banned large gatherings.
+The Geneva International Motor Show was the latest major event to be canceled after Switzerland banned large gatherings.